qemu/qemu/docs/devel/build-system.rst

   are then turned into static libraries as follows::

     libchardev = static_library('chardev', chardev_ss.sources(),
-                                name_suffix: 'fa',
                                 build_by_default: false)

     chardev = declare_dependency(objects: libchardev.extract_all_objects(recursive: false),
                                  dependencies: chardev_ss.dependencies())

-  As of Meson 0.55.1, the special ``.fa`` suffix should be used for everything that is used with ``link_whole``, to ensure that the link flags are placed correctly in the command line.

 Target-independent emulator sourcesets:
   Various general purpose helper code is compiled only once and